 2.1.2.
 Next, if you do not already have the Intel Graphics Control Panel, click here on Intels How to Install the Intel® Graphics Control Panel guide to begin downloading the Intel Graphics Control Panel.
 Your graphics control panel will vary according to your device.

 2.1.3.
-After you have completed the installation, right-click any empty space on your desktop to open a small menu, and select the "Intel Graphics Settings".
+After you have completed the graphics software installation, right-click any empty space on your desktop to open a small menu, and select the "Intel Graphics Settings".

 2.1.4.
 In the Multiple Displays Setting, your displays should be automatically recognized.
 If not select "Detect".

 2.1.5.
 Next, in the "Select Displays" section, select the "Collage" option and select "enabled".
 Ensure that your displays are detecting and in the correct order.
 Next select "apply" and confirm the settings so that both displays will act as one continuous display.

 2. Installing the ScreenCloud player on your video wall